harihar06/delta-demo/README.md

 # delta-demo
-This is a demo for gith and github session
+This is a demo for gith and github session uptodte